DavidSchirduan/DavidSchirduan.github.io/_posts/2021-06-07-ConventionV3.md

 Anyway, let's breakdown this new setup.
 ## Something Free

 We'll start with the most important part: Freebies.
 I put a different collection of Freebies out every day to encourage repeat visits and to see what Freebies were most popular.
-Customers were limited to one per person, and I encouraged them to return with their friends if they wanted multiple Freebies.
+Customers were limited to one per person, and I told them to return with their friends if they wanted multiple Freebies.

-Full credit to to the authors of these 200 Word Submissions; they created some beautiful games that delighted hundreds of folks over the course of the convention.
+Full credit to to the authors of these 200 Word Submissions; they created beautiful games that delighted hundreds of folks over the course of the convention.
 [You can grab the digital copies here](https://www.technicalgrimoire.com/patreon).

 ![Con3_freebies.jpg](/images/posts/Con3_freebies.jpg)